Novimatrem/blog/about.markdown

 I can also be quite shy, sometimes, and I apologise for that.

+and I know it sounds absurd, but if you use my real name can you type it in lowercase please, that's more comforting for me, and less distressing.
+Sorry if that's odd sounding.

 Visit my website for much more of me and the things I do:
 [Novimatrem - Home (my website)](https://novimatrem.uk/)